ajjajjajjajj/dsa4264-lta-geospatial/Technical Report.md

 ```

-For the final analysis, `BusRideVolume_2024_070809.csv` but the Tap-in and Tap-out data was averaged out.
+For the final analysis, we used `BusRideVolume_2024_070809.csv` but the Tap-in and Tap-out data was averaged out.

 ```python
 bus_ridership_quarter = bus_ridership_quarter.rename(columns={